deqode/dq-vault/README.md

 ## Set up postgres

-Assuming that you have postgreSQL installed in your system, you need to create a table which will be used by Vault to store it's encrypted data.
+Assuming that you have PostgreSQL installed in your system, you need to create a table which will be used by Vault to store it's encrypted data.

 Once you are into PostgreSQL shell prompt, run the following commands to create a table: